-Not only is greening your burial good for the planet, but it's also easy on the wallet.
-The average funeral costs between $7,000 and $10,000, but you can cut back on a lot of funeral expenses and save serious green if you opt for some of these eco-friendly choices.
+Not only is a green burial good for the environment; it's also easy on the wallet.
+The average funeral costs between $7,000 and $10,000, but you can cut back on a lot of funeral expenses and save serious green if you opt for eco-friendly choices.
 So if you want to be as green in death as you are in life, check out these burial options.

 Interring a body in earth in a manner that allows it to decompose naturally is perhaps the greenest option available, and so-called green burials are gaining popularity.
 According to the Green Burial Council, there are more than 300 approved eco-friendly burial providers in the U.S. today — there were only a dozen in 2008.
 And a 2010 survey commissioned by the International Cemetery, Cremation and Funeral Association found a quarter of those polled liked the idea of a natural burial.

-People who choose green burials don’t use vaults, traditional coffins or any chemicals.
-Instead, they are wrapped in biodegradable shrouds or placed in pine coffins and laid to rest where they can decompose and become part of the earth.
-Often, bodies are buried in graves that are just three feet deep to aid decomposition.
-Natural burial grounds that prohibit chemicals and nonbiodegradable materials are located throughout the U.S., but there are also hybrid cemeteries that offer both traditional gravesites and green ones.
+People who choose green burials don’t use vaults, traditional coffins or toxic chemicals.
+Instead, they are wrapped in biodegradable shrouds or placed in pine coffins and laid to rest where they can decompose more naturally.
+Bodies are often buried just 3 feet deep to aid decomposition.
+Natural burial grounds that prohibit harmful chemicals and nonbiodegradable materials are located throughout the U.S., but some hybrid cemeteries offer both traditional grave sites and green ones.

 Natural burial in a biodegradable coffin reduces carbon emissions by 50 percent compared with traditional burials, according to the Natural Death Centre.
 There are a variety of options out there when it comes to eco-friendly coffins, and these final resting places are made from a variety of materials, including paper, formaldehyde-free plywood, fair trade-certified bamboo and hand-woven willow.
 Ecoffins offers several woven and fair trade coffins, and the Natural Burial Company sells biodegradable coffins and urns made of wicker If you can ensure that the coffin isn’t transported too far from the place of manufacture, that helps, too.